awsmarketplace/DebianAMI/README.md

 | `DIST` | The Debian distribution to release, currently only `buster`.
 | `VERSION` | The image version to release, e.g. `20190718-412`.

+* After receiving the finished notification from Microsoft, login to [Azure Cloudpartner portal](https://cloudpartner.azure.com/) and select "Go live".

 ## Variables

 ### Per project